 - Ask: pick the brains of any of our staff about best practices, next steps, wild ideas (almost all of us are active creators outside of our administrative roles, and every one of us loves to share ideas);

-- Challenge the status quo: lead or facilitate or participate in brave conversations, especially the kind that challenge the status quo;
+- Challenge the status quo: lead or facilitate or participate in brave conversations, especially the kind that challenge the status quo; and

-Participating in, contribute to, and implement actions from the Professional Association of Canadian Theatre and Theatre Alberta’s ALL IN equity, diversity, and inclusion initiative, and working with the Canadian Association of Fringe Festivals to improve equity, diversity, and inclusion across the North American Fringe circuit.
+- Participating in, contributing to, and implementing actions from the Professional Association of Canadian Theatre and Theatre Alberta’s equity, diversity, and inclusion initiatives; and

+We aim to provide opportunity to at least 35% IBPoC and 50% women or non-binary people in paid, professional positions by the 2025 season.
 The work is ongoing, and we commit to continuing that work.
 We will listen, we will learn, we will change.
 We will show up and do better.
-Our thanks to our community to their support in this work.
+Our thanks to our community for their support in this work.

 Questions?
 Comments?
 Conversation starters?
-Please email us at firstname.lastname@example.org and we will connect you with the right staff member
+Please email us at firstname.lastname@example.org and we will connect you with the right staff member.